linda-seiter/challenge-6-concerts-without-sqlalchemy-080423-update/README.md

 ## Instructions

-To get started, run `pipenv install; pipenv shell` while inside of this directory.
+To get started, run `pipenv install` while inside of this directory.
+Then run `pipenv shell` to jump into the shell.

 Build out all of the methods listed in the deliverables.
 The methods are listed in a suggested order, but you can feel free to tackle the ones you think are